usfcs-scholars/usfcs-scholars.github.io/_scholarships/included.md

 The {% include ces.html %} program is more than just scholarship funding; it includes a suite of activities designed to both promote community engagement as well as support the academic and professional success of the scholars.

-For scholars joining the program as incoming first-year students, the program looks like:
+For scholars joining the program as incoming first-year students the program looks as follows.
+Continuing students awarded scholarships *after* beginning their study at USF will join an in-progress cohort.
+Funding provided and activities required will be commensurate with the class year of the scholar when joining the program.

 <div class="glance">
   <div class="columns is-3 is-mobile">